 See the Form 706 itself for these instructions.

-Schedule O-Charitable, Public, and Similar Gifts and Bequests transferred by the decedent during life or by will to or for the use of any of the following:
+Schedule O-Charitable, Public, and Similar Gifts and Bequests

 You must complete Schedule O and file it with the return if you claim a deduction on item 21 of Part 5-Recapitulation.